-Prerequisite(s): READ 6310 Corequisite(s): READ 6330 and READ 6340
+Corequisite(s): READ 6330 and READ 6340

-READ 6340 - Literacy Coaching and Professional Development Practicum II Credit Hours: 3
+READ 6340 - Literacy Coaching and Professional Development Practicum II

 A practicum course designed to support reading specialist candidates' development of literacy coaching skills, strategies, and dispositions in working with in-service teachers, administrators, school system staff, and parents.
 Experiences will include the development of a professional development portfolio.
+Required

-Required Prerequisite(s): READ 6310 Corequisite(s): READ 6330 and READ 6330L
+Corequisite(s): READ 6330 and READ 6330L